Verean/react-firebase-materialui-starter/README.md

-Clone or download, then issue command beloew in package directory with no arguments
+Clone or download, then issue command below in package directory with no arguments

  	npm install